 Fibromyalgia is not a new syndrome, but it is surprisingly not well recognized in medical practice, even though it is the most common cause of chronic musculoskeletal pain.
 Fibromyalgia first began to be recognized in 1990, when the American College of Rheumatology (ACR) created a set of diagnostic criteria for the disorder.
-According to these criteria, a patient just have (1) widespread pain for at least three months in three quadrants of the body, and (2) abnormal sensitivity to light pressure in at least 11 of 18 specific tender points.
+According to these criteria, patients just have (1) widespread pain for at least three months in three quadrants of the body, and (2) abnormal sensitivity to light pressure in at least 11 of 18 specific tender points.
 People affected by fibromyalgia may not even realize they have tender points until someone familiar with the condition applies pressure to these points.

 Before the ACR diagnostic criteria were released, fibromyalgia was not considered to be a real disorder.
 Even today, many doctors deny that fibromyalgia is not a legitimate disease.
 On average, fibromyalgia patients spend three to five years and see an average of five physicians before receiving a diagnosis, and spend $4,800 to $9,300 annually on associated medical costs.